moby/moby/contrib/man/md/docker-build.1.md

 in the Dockerfile.
 Note: If you include a tar file (a good practice!), then Docker will automatically extract the contents of the tar file specified within the `ADD` instruction into the specified target.

+## Building an image and naming that image

+A good practice is to give a name to the image you are building.
+There are not hard rules here but it is best to give the names consideration.

+The '-t'/'--tag' flag is used to rename an image.
+Here are some examples:

+Though not a good practice image names can be aribtrary:

+    docker build -t myimage .

+Better is provide a fully qualified and meaningful repository name, name, and tag (where tag in this context means the qualifier after the ':').
+In this example we build a Jboss image for the Fedora repository and give it a version 1.0:

+    docker build -t fedora/jboss:1.0

+The next example is for the 'whenry' user repository and uses Fedora and JBoss and gives it a version 2.1 :

+    docker build -t whenry/fedora-jboss:V2.1

+Or:

+    docker build -t whenry/fedora-jboss:latest

+So renaming an image is arbitrary but consideration should be given to a useful convention that makes sense for consumers and should also take into account Docker community conventions.

 ## Building an image using a URL